 The Medical Reserve Corps (MRC) is a national network of local groups of volunteers committed to improving the health, safety and resiliency of their communities.
 MRC volunteers include medical and public health professionals, as well as others interested in strengthening the public health infrastructure and improving the preparedness and response capabilities of their local jurisdiction.
 MRC units identify, screen, train and organize the volunteers, and utilize them to support routine public health activities and augment preparedness and response efforts.

-Program OverviewThe Florida Medical Reserve Corps Network comprises 32 local units, covering 55 of Florida's 67 counties.
+Program OverviewThe Florida Medical Reserve Corps Network comprises 33 Florida MRC units covering all 67 Florida counties.

 Florida Medical Reserve Corps units are community-based and function to locally organize and utilize health professionals and other volunteers who want to donate their time and expertise to promote community health and respond to emergencies.

 The following occupations represent some of Florida's MRC Volunteer specialties.

 - Clinical Social Worker

 - Counselor, Mental Health

 - Radiologic Technologist / Technician

 - Registered Nurse

 - Social Worker